Welcome to Colislinn, our much-loved family home. We hope you have a truly wonderful time here.

 - Fishing.
 Trout fishing permits for Barnes Loch and Acreknowe (fly only) can be bought in Hawick.
 If you have a car with decent ground clearance Barnes loch is worth a cast for the wonderful views alone.
 You can use any kind of bait on Williestruther loch.
 See Hawick Angling Club website on Facebook for more info.
 The Buccleuch Estate has two boats for hire on a loch at Bowhill (near Selkirk): 01750 20753.
 Fishtweed and Fishpal have information about salmon beats on the Teviot and Tweed.
 There can be some quite good last minute deals available.

-Please be aware that you should not climb on any structures in the grounds as they are not safe.
+Please be aware that you should not climb on any structures in the grounds as they are not safe, nor climb on any felled trees.
+Also, do not climb on the log pile.
 Furthermore, the river Slitrig, although usually no more than a foot deep and great fun to explore, can be extremely dangerous when in spate after sustained rainfall.
 That said, the river is a good 150meters away from the house, but due to this proximity to water, small children and toddlers should be supervised at all times when playing outside.

 Finally we love well-behaved pets, but not their excrement.
 Please bag it and bin it!